AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/codeception.md

 <InlineAlert variant="warning" slots="text1, text2"/>

-We do not recommend using Codeception commands directly as they can break MFTF basic workflow.
+We do not recommend using Codeception commands directly as they can break the Functional Testing Framework basic workflow.
 All the Codeception commands you need are wrapped using the [mftf tool][].

 To run the Codeception testing framework commands directly, change your directory to the `<Magento root>`.